ashokatechmin/software-for-ashokans/README.md

-# List of Available Software for Ashokans
+# List of E-resources for Ashokans

 Frens,